jaroslavpsenicka/mtrade/README.md

 * There is a **throughput statistics** calculated every minute, this period may be tuned by setting the cron expression - shorter period may cause more often calculations, longer periods may lead to work with larger datasets.
 Should be tuned based on business requirements and actual data volume.
 A good index would help in all cases.

+## Known Issues

+There were several issues related to Kafka monitoring (JMX) service availability.